-1. Background
+Background

-Following extensive public consultations, the Canadian Securities Administrators (CSA) published CSA Position Paper 25-404 - New Self-Regulatory Organization Framework (CSA Position Paper), recommending amalgamation of the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA) into a single self-regulatory organization (SRO) in order to provide a framework for efficient and effective regulation in the public interest, including an enhanced governance structure, improved investor protection and education, and strengthened industry proficiency.
-The CSA also recommended in the Position Paper to amalgamate the two current compensation / contingency funds, the Canadian Investor Protection Fund (CIPF) and the MFDA Investor Protection Corporation (MFDA IPC), into a single compensation / contingency fund, known at this time as New IPF, which will be independent from the new SRO.
-The SRO amalgamation and related request for comment are addressed in a separate notice (CSA Staff Notice and Request for Comment 25-304).
+Following public consultations, the Canadian Securities Administrators (CSA) published the CSA Position Paper 25-404 - New Self-Regulatory Organization Framework (Position Paper), describing the plan to establish a new single enhanced self-regulatory organization (SRO) that will consolidate the functions of the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA).
+The CSA also indicated that it would combine the two current compensation / contingency fund organizations, the Canadian Investor Protection Fund (Former CIPF) and the MFDA Investor Protection Corporation (MFDA IPC), into a single compensation / contingency fund organization which will be independent from the New Self-Regulatory Organization of Canada.